Annual Overview 2018 - 2019

 KEY STAGE 1 & KEY STAGE 2

 Phonics We teach synthetic phonics from Nursery, using the Letters and Sounds and the Phonics Bug programs.
-For an overview of the curriculum for each year group please click below for each year group.
 If you would like any further information about the curriculum for your child’s year group please contact their class teacher, who will be happy to discuss it with you.

 Reading The teaching of reading is supported by a number of reading schemes in school which, along with our well stocked library, provide a huge range of reading materials for our children to experience.
 Reading is taught throughout school as a discrete subject as well as being an integral part of English.
 Children are encouraged to read a range of challenging texts and develop a love of reading.
 These texts make links to learning in other areas of the curriculum.
 This is supported by adult led small group, differentiated guided reading sessions.
 These sessions provide the opportunity for the class teacher to further develop children’s independent reading skills.
 Children are also identified for individual support and intervention, such as daily 1 to 1 reading.